PujanMotiwala/my-data-science-notes/docs/02 Math/01 Probability/03 Common Probability Distributions/05_Normal_Gaussian_Distribution.md

 # Normal (Gaussian) Distribution

 ## Definition / Introduction
-*   The Normal distribution, also known as the Gaussian distribution or the "bell curve," is arguably the most important [[../02 Random Variables/01_Definition|Continuous Probability Distribution]] in statistics and many scientific fields.
+*   The Normal distribution, also known as the Gaussian distribution or the "bell curve," is arguably the most important [[02 Math/01 Probability/02 Random Variables/01_Definition|Continuous Probability Distribution]] in statistics and many scientific fields.
 *   It describes data that cluster around a central mean value ($\mu$), with probabilities tapering off symmetrically as values move further away from the mean.
-*   Many natural phenomena (e.g., heights, blood pressure), measurement errors, and sums/averages of random variables (due to the [[../05 Important Theorems/02_Central_Limit_Theorem_CLT|Central Limit Theorem]]) tend to follow a Normal distribution.
+*   Many natural phenomena (e.g., heights, blood pressure), measurement errors, and sums/averages of random variables (due to the [[02_Central_Limit_Theorem_CLT|Central Limit Theorem]]) tend to follow a Normal distribution.

 ## Key Concepts